laelabaugh/olist-ecommerce-revenue-analysis/README.md

 ## Data Structure & Overview

-The database consists of 8 interconnected tables with more than 437,000 records, capturing the transaction cycle from order placement to delivery and review.
+The database consists of 8 interconnected tables with more than 437,000 records.
+It captures the transaction cycle from order placement to delivery and review.

 ### Entity Relationship Diagram